google/mount-zip/README.md

     method verification.

 **29**
-:   The archive is not recognized as a valid ZIP.
+:   An archive is not recognized as a valid ZIP.

 **31**
-:   The ZIP archive has an inconsistent structure.
+:   A ZIP archive has an inconsistent structure.

 **34**
 :   Unsupported encryption method.
 Use `-o force` to bypass the encryption
     method verification.

 **36**
-:   Needs password.
-The ZIP archive contains an encrypted file, but no password
+:   Password needed.
+A ZIP archive contains an encrypted file, but no password
     was provided.
 Use `-o force` to bypass the password verification.

 **37**
 :   Wrong password.
-The ZIP archive contains an encrypted file, and the provided
+A ZIP archive contains an encrypted file, and the provided
     password does not decrypt it.
 Use `-o force` to bypass the password verification.